FadulSikder/Distributed-File-Server/README.md

 same connection.

-In this project, my teammate and I used the C programming language and tried to implement

-RPC communication.
-The issue that we faced in the project was understanding requirements and

-translating them into C code.

 HOW TO RUN CODE

-In all 4 assignments we must run server file first and then client file in different terminal
+In all 4 program run the server file first and then client file in different terminal

 window.

-Assignment 1:
+Single Client Single Server:

 • **cd into location of assignment 1 (where client and server located)**